rrherr/dash-template/README.md

 )
 ```

 Dash components use the `className` parameter for CSS classes.
 The classes that start with `fa` are for [Font Awesome's icons](https://fontawesome.com/icons/github-square?style=brands).
 The classes with `mr` stands for "margin right" and are from [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/spacing/).
 The class `lead` is also from [Bootstrap](https://getbootstrap.com/docs/4.1/content/typography/#lead) to make "lead" paragraphs stand out more.
-You can edit these CSS classes.
+You can edit these CSS classes if you want.

 ### Change Bootswatch theme